permguard/permguard/site/content/docs/0.1/using-the-cli/use-the-permguard-cli.md

-  accounts    Manage accounts on the remote server apply       Apply the plan to the remote repository authn       Manage tenants and identities on the remote server authz       Manage repos on the remote server checkout    Check out the contents of a remote repository to the local permguard workspace clone       Clone a remote repository to the local permguard workspace completion  Generate the autocompletion script for the specified shell
+  accounts    Manage accounts on the remote server apply       Apply the plan to the remote repository authn       Manage tenants and identities on the remote server authz       Manage repositories on the remote server checkout    Check out the contents of a remote repository to the local permguard workspace clone       Clone a remote repository to the local permguard workspace completion  Generate the autocompletion script for the specified shell